China National Petroleum Corporation (CNPC)

 PetroChina Company Limited (PetroChina)

-PetroChina is the publicly listed arm of CNPC, with shares listed in Shanghai, Hong Kong and New York stock exchanges.
-As at 31 December 2018, PetroChina is 81.03% controlled by CNPC.
+PetroChina is the publicly listed arm of CNPC.
+As at 31 December 2020, PetroChina is 80.25% controlled by CNPC.
 PetroChina is the largest oil and gas producer and distributor in China, contributing approximately 50% and 60% of China’s domestic oil and gas production volume respectively.

 PetroChina International Co., Ltd.(PCI)